 Don’t worry too much about bad reviews.
 The research shows that customers trust businesses with few negative reviews more than those with none.
 Having a perfect 5.0-star rating causes some customers to be suspicious and wonder whether your reviews are legitimate.

 Sharing customer reviews on social media

 Customer reviews can be used as a valuable marketing tool.
 Any business can claim to be the best in the area.
 But a review helps to prove it.
 A glowing review shows customers how your business helps to solve the problems of your customers.

 Social media can be a big part of this strategy.
 Share your 5-star reviews on sites like Facebook and Twitter.
 Make sure that your followers can see the opinions of your happy customers.

 Don’t fall behind on sites like Facebook and Twitter.
-A software like BirdEye can help you automate some of these tasks.
+Software like Birdeye can help you automate some of these tasks.
 Here’s how.

-Reviews work as social proof, which make them great to share with your social media followers.
-BirdEye allows you to share reviews on sites like Facebook and Twitter automatically.
+Reviews work as social proof, which makes them great to share with your social media followers.
+Birdeye allows you to share reviews on sites like Facebook and Twitter automatically.
 When you get a glowing review, you can automatically share it with all of your followers.

 Before you go, check out the ultimate guide to social media management.

 Easily monitor reviews & respond to your customers

 There’s no need to flip between multiple review sites.
 You can keep track of your social media reviews on the Birdeye dashboard.
 If you want to leave a response, just respond to the review on the dashboard and watch it appear on the site where the review was originally posted.